All About Wills

 a.
 When you make a will, you decide who gets your property instead of the Florida intestacy law making the choice for you.

 b.
 You may name the personal representative (executor) of your will as you choose, provided the person or institution you have named can qualify under Florida wills and trusts law.
-A personal representative is one who manages a probate estate, and may be either an individual or a bank or trust company, subject to certain limitations.
+A personal representative is one who manages a probate estate, and maybe either an individual or a bank or trust company, subject to certain limitations.

 c.
 A testamentary trust may be created when writing your last will and testament whereby the probate estate or a portion of the probate estate will be kept intact with income distributed or accumulated for the benefit of members of the family or other beneficiaries.
-A Jacksonville wills attorney can show you how to draft a will to include a testamentary trust.
+An attorney can show you how to draft a will to include a testamentary trust.
 Assets left to minors (under 18 years of age) can be cared for without the expense of proceedings in probate court for supervised guardianship of property of a minor child.

 d.
 Real estate and other probate assets may be sold without probate court approval, if your last will and testament adequately authorizes it.